-Easter is right around the corner.
-The day offers an opportunity to spend time with family and enjoy the spring weather.
-One festive way to enjoy the day is to go out for brunch.
+Weekends offer an opportunity to spend some quality time with family and friends.
+One way to enjoy these relaxing days is to go out for brunch.

-If you’re in Northern Virginia this Easter, consider brunching at one of these eight restaurants.
+If you’re in Northern Virginia, consider brunching at one of these eight restaurants.
 You’ll surely get your fair share of savory eggs, as well as lip-smacking brunch cocktails.

 The Black Sheep